ocaml-ppx/ppxlib/doc/ppx-for-end-users.rst

 ``[@@deriving_inline]`` needs no special treatment to be compiled.
 In particular, you can build it without the ppx rewriter or even ppxlib.
-You only need them while developping the project, in order to automatically the generated code but that's it.
+You only need them while developping the project, in order to automatically produce the generated code but that's it.
 End users of your project do not need to install ppxlib and other ppx rewriters themselves.

 Dune_ gracefully supports this workflow: simply replace ``preprocess``